Android Developers have earned $80 billion to date from Google Play

 However, it is still on guessing and surmising which hardware product is contributing the most to this revenue, whether it is Pixel phones and laptops, Nest doorbells, cameras, speakers, routers, and thermostats, or Chromecast dongles.
 Although we do know that from its announcement at Google I/O 2019 to the end of that quarter, Pixel 3A sold twice as many devices.

-This growth in revenue and profit that Google enjoys every year has finally rippled down the Android developer community.
+This growth in revenue and profit that Google enjoys every year (A constant part of every Android app development cost is the publishing fees and with over a million apps being active on the store, the money that Google makes is also very high) has finally rippled down the Android developer community.
 Since the whole ecosystem of Google majorly depends on their developers, it was time they got the recognition and reward they deserved.

 Sundar Pichai revealed that Google Play has paid over $80 billion to its developers to date.